 Please proof your images using the Perceptual Rendering Intent - this is the rendering intent that will be used when we print.

-ICC profiles can be a bit tricky to understand at first and takes experience to understand fully.
+ICC profiles can be a bit tricky to understand at first and takeexperience to understand fully.
 Just trust the process and if you see anything strange let us know.
-(If you turn on 'simulate paper colour and ink black' in Photoshop, you will experience Photoshop's thoroughly broken contrast proofing system, and we suggest that you ignore most of what it is telling you).
+(If you turn on 'simulate paper colour and ink black' in Photoshop (and we recommend that you don't) - you will experience Photoshop's thoroughly broken contrast proofing system, and we suggest that you ignore most of what it is telling you).